Madhav005/Ex_8_CheckBox/README.md

 ## ALGORITHM:
 Step 1: Open Android Studio and then click on File -> New -> New project.

-Step 2: Then type the Application name as SMSIntent and click Next.
+Step 2: Then type the Application name as checkbox and click Next.

 Step 3: Select the Minimum SDK below and click Next.